Exposed 1.0.0 Help

 INSERT INTO tasks (project) VALUES (JSONB('{"name":"Main","language":"Java","active":true}'))

-This means that attempting to read the value directly as it is stored in the column will throw a decode exception due to the non-readable JSONB binary format.
-SQLite provides the SQL function JSON() when it is required to read the stored value in a text format:
+This means that attempting to read the value directly as it is stored in the column would throw a decode exception due to the non-readable JSONB binary format.
+SQLite provides the SQL function JSON() when it is required to read the stored value in a text format, which Exposed uses by default whenever the column is included in a SELECT clause:

 SELECT JSON(tasks.project) ptext FROM tasks